mcvm-launcher/mcvm/docs/Package.md

 - `extensions`: Packages that this package extends the functionality of.
 For example, if this package was an addon mod for the Create mod, then it would extend the `create` package.
 Will cause an error if the other package does not exist.
 - `bundled`: Packages included with this one.
 Useful for packages that group together multiple other packages, such as modpacks.
 Prefer using this over `dependencies` when you aren't including a library as it has a different semantic meaning to mcvm.
 - `compats`: A list of lists with two values, a source package and destination package.
 If the source package exists, the destination package will be automatically installed.
-- `recommendations`: Packages that will be recommended to the user if they are not installed.
+- `recommendations`: Packages that will be recommended to the user if they are not installed. `value` is the package to be recommended.
+Setting `invert` to true will instead recommend *against* the use of the package.

 ## Version Patterns